 Implications for Travelers

-Authorities have since enhanced security measures at airports and had previously recommend travellers to arrive more than 2 hours before their departure time for extra baggage searches and delays caused.
+Authorities have since enhanced security measures at airports and had previously recommended travellers to arrive more than 2 hours before their departure time for extra baggage searches and delays caused.
 At the time of the incident, Virgin Australia advised passengers to arrive 3 hours before departure for international flights.
 Enhanced security measures were in place in more than just the Sydney Airport.
 These recommendations were, however, revised as of 4 August.
-Travellers are advised to remain vigilant, however, to revert to previous time frames recomended by their airlines.
+Travellers are advised to remain vigilant, however, to revert to previous time frames recommended by their airlines.

 Travellers and those with a long-term interest in the region will want to keep in mind the uncertainty and risk that this incident underscores.
 While the authorities can rightfully be credited for their skill in disrupting a sophisticated plot while it was still in planning stages in the Sydney suburbs, this threat is very much a wildcard among mostly unsophisticated terror plots.
 Moreover, even the highest authorities are candid about the risk and uncertainty.
-In response to this attack, Andrew Colvin stated that, “Terrorists are becoming very ingenious about ways to defeat our security mechanisms.”
+In response to this attack, Andrew Colvin stated that “Terrorists are becoming very ingenious about ways to defeat our security mechanisms.”
 Those involved in the region will want to bear this uncertainty in mind when making their plans in the region.
 To discuss Travel Risk advice across the APAC region, contact Panoptic Solutions Risk Consultants for further information.